StackVista/stackstate-docs/setup/data-management/backup_restore/linux_backup.md

 StackState topology and configuration data are stored in StackGraph.
 To create a backup of StackGraph data on a [production setup](/setup/installation/linux_install/production-installation.md):

-1. Make sure that StackGraph is up and running `sudo systemctl status stackgraph`.
+1. Make sure that StackGraph is up and running.
 2. Stop the StackState node using `sudo systemctl stop stackstate.service`.
 3. Use one of the following commands to start the backup process: